 Today’s special guest on my ABC Far North radio show was tiny, very cute, and ate all the way through his interview.
 At one point, he leaped from the microphone, sailed across the room and started climbing up the soundproof wall.
 Chip is his name – he’s a sugar glider, the best known of Australia’s glider species

-LISTEN Click on the red arrow to hear Chip and ABC Far North wildlife correspondent Martin Cohen talk about sugar gliders
+Listen to Chip and hear ABC Far North wildlife correspondent Martin Cohen talk about sugar gliders.

 Chip lives at Zoo To You HQ in Cairns – read more at http://mojowire.net.au/2012/11/30/zoo-to-you-hq-cairns-meet-fnq-wildlife-in-the-centre-of-town/